Do You Need Pelvic Floor Physiotherapy?

 • EMG/bio-feedback or electrical stimulation as required

 By treating and educating patients in pelvic health dysfunction and targeted pelvic floor physiotherapy, we hope to empower individuals to find real-life, conservative solutions for pelvic pain, pelvic girdle problems, painful intercourse, bladder and bowel incontinence and pelvic organ prolapse.
-To book an appointment or to learn more about our comprehensive approach to Pelvic Floor Physiotherapy, reach out to a member of the Chiro-Med team today.

 For questions, guidance, or more information, call us at any time!